 - State expectations, but be ready to allow extensions.
 In the case of a campus closure or other crisis, some students will undoubtedly have difficulties meeting deadlines.
 Make expectations clear, but be ready to provide more flexibility than you normally would as demands on students increase outside of the classroom during a crisis.

 - Require specific filenames.
 It may sound trivial, but anyone who collects papers electronically knows the pain of getting 20 files named Essay1.docx.
 Give your students a simple file naming convention, for example, FirstnameLastname-Essay1.docx.

 Assess student learning

-In light of the Provost’s call for instructors to be flexible and support students experiencing technical or scheduling constraints, you are strongly encouraged to use asynchronous learning approaches and alternatives to monitored exams.
+Because of the limitations and rigidity of exam proctoring, you are strongly encouraged to use asynchronous learning approaches and other alternatives to monitored exams.
 Keep these three principles in mind when designing your assessments:

 - Authenticity: What are the most important skills or knowledge that students should have at the end of my course?

 - Meaningfulness: Can I create an assessment that asks students to apply their knowledge in deep ways and becomes a learning experience in itself?

 - Practicality: What kinds of assessments are practical given any time or technological limitations that I and my students are facing?